pranaswi23/Garment-Masking/README.md

+#I took the reference from here "https://github.com/Jaxkirat/Binary-Garment-Masking" and customized the garment_masking_pipeline.py file according to my requirements

 # Garment Masking Pipeline

 This repository contains a garment masking pipeline designed to accurately extract garment areas from a set of images.
 The pipeline produces binary masks for each image, highlighting the garment in white and the background in black.